Netherlands: Art, architecture and philosophy

 Various architectural styles can be distinguished in the Netherlands.
-The Romanesque architecture was built between the years 950 and 1250.
-This architectural style is most concentrated in the provinces of Gelderland and Limburg.
-The Gothic architecture was used in the Netherlands from about 1230.
+The Romanesque architecture was built between 950 and 1250.
+Gothic architecture was used from about 1230.
 Gothic buildings had large windows, pointed arches and were richly decorated.
 Brabantine Gothic originated with the rise of the Duchy of Brabant and spread throughout the Burgundian provinces.
-Dutch Baroque architecture (1525 – 1630) and classicism (1630 – 1700) is especially evident in the west of the Netherlands.
-Other common architectural styles are Style Louis XIV, Art Nouveau, Rationalism, Neoclassicism, Expressionism, De Stijl, Traditionalism and Brutalism.
+Dutch Baroque architecture (1525–1630) and classicism (1630–1700) is especially evident in the west.
+Other architectural styles are Art Nouveau, Expressionism, De Stijl, Traditionalism and Brutalism.

 Erasmus and Spinoza were famous Dutch philosophers.
-The Dutch scientist Christiaan Huygens (1629–1695) discovered Saturn's moon Titan, argued that light travelled as waves, invented the pendulum clock, and was the first physicist to use mathematical formulae.
+The Dutch scientist Christiaan Huygens (1629–95) discovered Saturn's moon Titan, argued that light travelled as waves, invented the pendulum clock, and was the first physicist to use mathematical formulae.
 Antonie van Leeuwenhoek was the first to observe and describe single-celled organisms with a microscope.

-Windmills, tulips, wooden shoes, cheese, Delftware pottery, and cannabis have grown to symbolize the Netherlands, especially among tourists.
+Windmills, tulips, clogs, cheese, and cannabis have grown to symbolize the Netherlands, especially among tourists.

 Dutch value system

-Dutch society is egalitarian and modern.
-The Dutch have an aversion to the non-essential.
-Ostentatious behaviour is to be avoided.
-The Dutch are proud of their cultural heritage, rich history in art and involvement in international affairs.
+The Dutch are proud of their cultural heritage, rich history in art, and involvement in international affairs.
+A predominant attitude in the Netherlands is to think of the nation as being "both tolerant and cosmopolitan."

 A Dutch saying indicating their sense of national pride in their reclamation of land from the sea and marshes is "God created the world, but the Dutch created the Netherlands."

 Dutch manners are open and direct with a no-nonsense attitude—informality combined with adherence to basic behaviour.
-According to a humorous source on Dutch culture, "Their directness gives many the impression that they are rude and crude—attributes they prefer to call openness."
-A well known more serious source on Dutch etiquette is "Dealing with the Dutch" by Jacob Vossestein: "Dutch egalitarianism is the idea that people are equal, especially from a moral point of view, and accordingly, causes the somewhat ambiguous stance the Dutch have towards hierarchy and status."
-As always, manners differ between groups.
-Asking about basic rules will not be considered impolite.
-"What may strike you as being blatantly blunt topics and comments are no more embarrassing or unusual to the Dutch than discussing the weather."
+"Dealing with the Dutch" by Jacob Vossestein states: "Dutch egalitarianism is the idea that people are equal, especially from a moral point of view, and accordingly, causes the somewhat ambiguous stance the Dutch have towards hierarchy and status."

-The Netherlands is one of the most secular countries of Europe, and religion in the Netherlands is generally considered as a personal matter which is not supposed to be propagated in public, although it often remains a discussion subject.
-For only 17% of the population religion is important and 14% goes to church weekly.
+The Netherlands is one of the most secular countries in Europe.
+Religion in the Netherlands is generally considered a personal matter which is not supposed to be propagated in public, although it often remains a discussion subject.

-The Netherlands has a long history of social tolerance and today is regarded as a liberal country, considering its drug policy and its legalisation of euthanasia.
-On 1 April 2001, the Netherlands became the first nation to legalise same-sex marriage.